-G) Homework
+E) Homework

-It is critical to do all of your HW and Practice assignments.
-The attention you give to the assignments is crucial to your success in this course.
+It is critical to do all of your HW.
+The attention you give to the homework assignments is crucial to your success in this course.
 Doing physics is a skill that you develop, and practicing the skill is necessary.